jmwohl/sfpc/C++/Using Sublime for C++ and openFrameworks.md

 Ok.
 Now we should be able to work on new OF projects by following these steps:

     1) Create a new OF project with the projectGenerator
-    2) In the terminal, navigate to the generated project dir, and type ```subl .``` to open it in sublime.
+    2) In the terminal, navigate to the generated project dir, and type 'subl .'' to open it in sublime.
-    3) Once the project opens, choose *Project->Save Project As...* from the menu and give it the same name as you did in the project generator.
+    3) Once the project opens, choose 'Project->Save Project As...'' from the menu and give it the same name as you did in the project generator.
     4) Start writing code!
-When you're ready to build, hit **cmd-b**.
+When you're ready to build, hit 'cmd-b'.